Ed-Fi-Exchange-OSS/Meadowlark/docs/performance-testing/postgres-performance-testing.md

 With these methods we test different scenarios to validate changes in the code.
 We capture at least 3 execution cycles for each scenario.

-To capture database statistics we are reading data from pg_stat_database.
+To capture statistics we are reading data from pg_stat_database.
 A process runs each 5 seconds and inserts a row with the current statistics.
 With all the rows inserted, we can get an average of some indicators.
 From pg_stat_database we can get:

 - xact_commit: number of transactions in the database that have been completed successfully.
 - xact_rollback: number of transactions that have been cancelled or rolled back.